- With only 2% of the world’s vehicles but 16% of road fatalities, Africa has been hit particularly hard by the global road safety crisis.

-This project is funded by the British Academy Global Challenge Research Fund (GCRF) as part of their ‘Cities & Infrastructure’ programme‘.
-We will be working in Kampala and Nairobi to develop, co-design and implement some creative methods (CMs) to identify sustainable transport options that enable more people to make the journeys they need, safely and efficiently.
+This project was funded by the British Academy Global Challenge Research Fund (GCRF) as part of their ‘Cities & Infrastructure’ programme‘.
+It worked in Kampala and Nairobi to develop, co-design and implement some creative methods (CMs) to identify sustainable transport options that enable more people to make the journeys they need, safely and efficiently.

 - Investigate benefits of deploying CMs in terms of widen cross-section of engagement (particularly amongst vulnerable residents);

-- identifying practical and beneficial urban design schemes.
+- Identify practical and beneficial urban design schemes.

 - Identify co-benefits in terms of increased social capital amongst vulnerable communities.